NixImagery/Niximagery/source/tags.md

     We learn by shooting to see better without a camera. ― Ernst Hass The thing is, anybody can be happy and cosy.
-Nothing good happens in the world by being happy and cosy. — Alex Honnold We look at things all the time, but we do not really see them. ― Ibarionex Perello All photographs are memento mori. ― Susan Sontag Photographs are as much an interpretation of the world as paintings and drawings are. ― Susan Sontag The painter constructs, the photographer discloses. ― Susan Sontag
+Nothing good happens in the world by being happy and cosy. — Alex Honnold We look at things all the time, but we do not really see them. ― Ibarionex Perello If something's that easy that you nail it first time, what's the fucking point? - Simon Riddell (LFPP #62 Nov 22) All photographs are memento mori. ― Susan Sontag Photographs are as much an interpretation of the world as paintings and drawings are. ― Susan Sontag The painter constructs, the photographer discloses. ― Susan Sontag